Lake Atitlan Guatemala Villages

 While the natural landscape makes this area’s beauty so astounding, there is another beauty that can be found in the unique and interesting villages that dot the shoreline of Lake Atitlan and the indigenous people who inhabit these villages.

-The uniqueness of each of the village’s cultural landscape is extraordinary contributing to its charm and distinction.
+The uniqueness of each of the village’s cultural landscapes is extraordinary contributing to its charm and distinction.
 The following is a list of some of these villages

 Lake Atitlan Guatemala Villages Panajachel